jia1217/ParallelProgammingLabs/docs/Labs/Lab9_Simple_Processor.md

     // Internal signal declarations for debouncing logic. wire      key_pulse;        // Pulse signal generated after key debounce.

-    reg [7:0] key_buffer;       // Buffer to store state of key for debouncing. reg key_reg;                // Register to hold the debounced key value.
+    reg [7:0] key_buffer;       // Buffer to store the state of the key for debouncing. reg key_reg;                // Register to hold the debounced key value.

     // Debounce logic for the key input.